rtribotte/traefik/docs/content/providers/kubernetes-gateway.md

 to retrieve its routing configuration.

 All concepts can be found in the official API concepts [documentation](https://kubernetes-sigs.github.io/service-apis/api-overview/).
-The implemented resources by Traefik :
+Traefik implements the following resources:

 * `GatewayClass` defines a set of Gateways that share a common configuration and behaviour.
 * `Gateway` describes how traffic can be translated to Services within the cluster.